tomasfabian/ksqlDB.RestApi.Client-DotNet/docs/modelbuilder.md

 VALUES ('1', 33, 'Purchase');
 ```

-### AsSource
+### AsStruct
 **v6.3.0**

-The `AsSource` function designates fields in entity types as ksqlDB struct types.
+The `AsStruct` function designates fields in entity types as ksqlDB struct types.

-The following code showcases how to use the `AsSource` method in the fluent API to infer the underlying `ksqlDB` type as a struct during code generation:
+The following code showcases how to use the `AsStruct` method in the fluent API to infer the underlying `ksqlDB` type as a struct during code generation:

 ```C#
 private record KeyValuePair